-Cambridge Econometrics’ study ‘Preparing for Brexit’ published today by London Mayor Sadiq Khan represents a new insight into the local economic impacts of the UK’s exit from the European Union.
+Cambridge Econometrics’ study ‘Preparing for Brexit’ published today by London Mayor Sadiq Khan gives new insight into the local economic impacts of the UK’s exit from the European Union.

 The report, which is the first comprehensive assessment of Brexit across key indicators and sectors at a sub-national level reveals a spread of impacts under five different scenarios, ranging from a status quo (where the UK remains in the Single Market and Customs Union) to an extreme no-deal (WTO rules) outcome.

 This independent analysis of Brexit reveals the potential economic risks – and human costs – at stake in the negotiations ….
 I’ve released these impact assessments because the British people and our businesses have a right to know the likely impact on their lives and personal finances.

 This new analysis shows why the Government should now change its approach and negotiate a deal that enables us to remain in both the single market and the customs union.

 It is thought that London will emerge relatively better than the rest of the UK because it has a higher concentration of high-value sectors, which are more resilient and able to recover from economic shocks more quickly.

 However, the results show that Brexit will not only reduce the size of the UK economy (compared to what may have happened if the UK remained in the single market and customs union), but also put it on a slower long-term growth trajectory (the economy is still expected to grow, but at a slower rate than if Brexit did not occur).